pic pic

 8.0

-In Julia, defining a function like foo(a, b) is shorthand for creating a method with the signature foo(a::Any, b::Any).
-Thus, the function body foo(a,b) holds for all possible type combinations of a and b.
+Defining a function like foo(a, b) is shorthand for creating a method with the signature foo(a::Any, b::Any).
+This means the function body applies to every possible combination of argument types.
+When we call foo(1, 2), Julia evaluates the expression 2 + a * b by following a well-defined sequence of steps.

 The following diagram depicts the process unfolded when foo(1,2) is executed.